Niccolò Leoniceno

 Niccolò Leoniceno (Nicolaus Leonicenus; 1428–1524) was an Italian physician and humanist.

 Biography

 Leoniceno was born in Lonigo, the son of a doctor.

-He studied Greek in Vicenza under Ognibene da Lonigo (in Latin: Omnibonus Leonicenus) (Lonigo, 1412 – Vicenza, 1474).
-Around 1453 he graduated at the University of Padua, where he studied medicine and philosophy under Pietro Roccabonella (died 1491).
+He studied Greek in Vicenza under Ognibene da Lonigo (in Latin: Omnibonus Leonicenus).
+Around 1453 he graduated at the University of Padua, where he studied medicine and philosophy under Pietro Roccabonella.
 In 1464, after completing his doctorate, he moved to the University of Ferrara, where he taught mathematics, philosophy and medicine.
 His students there included Antonio Musa Brassavola.

 He was a pioneer in the translation of ancient Greek and Arabic medical texts by such authors as Galen and Hippocrates into Latin.

 In 1493, Leoniceno wrote the first scientific paper on syphilis.
 He died at Ferrara in 1524.
 He composed the first criticism of the Natural History of Pliny the Elder.